Ventrosky/dynamic-programming/README.md

 # dynamic-programming
-implementation of dynamic programming algorithms
+Implementation of dynamic programming algorithms from the Udemy course "Master the art of Dynamic Programming"